SawsanT/objectDetection-yolo/README.md

 Files Needed:

-Your Yolov4 Custom detoctor model, and your Yolov4 custom configration, don't forget your obj.names files: including your custom Labeled
+Your Yolov4 Custom detoctor model, and your Yolov4 custom configration, don't forget your obj.names file: include your custom Labeled